PhoenixTales/wiki.gothicarchive.org/items.md

   - `The weapon was forged from an unknown material.
 And there's nothing written about who created it!`
 - after charging deals fire damage (30 pts), can set enemies and flammable objects (like torch holders) on fire
 - Uriziel is famous enough that the book `The Sixth Circle` mentions it by name

+## The Wine of Oblivion
+- only mentioned in the book `Recipes`
+- `The best grapes for this wine are found high up on the slopes of Archolos`
+- `The grapes are blended with the common syos herb`
+- recipe is followed by vague text implying it has hallucinogenic or magical properties:
+  - `Observe and marvel as the master turns the clearest well water into excellent wine.
+The master punishes his lazy disciples by locking them in bottles.
+A fire is miraculously ignited and black serpents rise up.`
+  - German: `Sehet und staunet, wenn der Magister klarstes Brunnenwasser zu vortrefflichen Wein verwandelt.
+Der Magister seine faulen Lehrlinge zur Strafe in Flaschen sperrt, Feuer sich auf wundersame Weise entzündet und schwarze Schlangen emporwachsen.`

 ## Winepipe